Erasiel/algds-eng/03_divide_and_conquer/exercises_03_divide_and_conquer.md

 ### Exercise 3

-On a custom chess board with $n \times m$ positions, we want to move from the bottom-left corner to the top-right corner.
-We can only move one position up or right at a time and we can not go backwards.
+On a custom chess board with $n \times m$ positions, we want to move from the top-left corner to the bottom-right corner.
+We can only move one position down or right at a time and we can not go backwards.
 Design and implement a recursive algorithm that finds the number of distinct movement sequences we can take to get to get to the top-right corner.
 Use the following outline:

 ```py
 def board(n: int, m: int) -> int: